 FIRST DAY EXCITEMENT IN VIETNAM | Darrin Henry

-We’ve all held our breath watching wildlife TV programmes when a herd of wildebeest try to cross a crocodile infested river and the journey seems never ending – well, I’ve decided that’s the analogy I’ll use to describe crossing the street in Hanoi, Vietnam!
+We’ve all held our breath watching wildlife TV shows when a herd of wildebeest cross a crocodile infested river – well, crossing the street in Hanoi Vietnam is equivalent to that!

 The players in this scenario are the wildebeest; that’s Sharon and me, and the other tourists.
 The crocodiles; those will be the Hanoi mopeds.
 The street is the river, the pavements are the banks of the river!